Frequently Asked Questions

 I am a high school student applying to Yale and I am interested in the Global Affairs major at Jackson.
 Who can I talk to?

-What is a capstone course?
+What are the options for a senior project and what is a capstone course?

 Can courses required for Global Affairs also count for my Yale distributional requirements?